mezstd/littlefs/SPEC.md

 checksum for any commits to the metadata block.

-The first 32-bits of the data contain a CRC-32 with a polynomial of `0x04c11db7` initialized to `0xffffffff`.
+The first 32-bits of the data contain a CRC-32 with a polynomial of `0x04c11db7` initialized with `0xffffffff`.
 This CRC provides a checksum for all metadata since the previous CRC tag, including the CRC tag itself.
 For the first commit, this includes the revision count for the metadata block.

 However, the size of the data is not limited to 32-bits.
 The data field may larger to pad the commit to the next program-aligned boundary.